News and Announcements

 Read the latest news from Northwestern University Feinberg School of Medicine’s Department of Emergency Medicine.
-The links below take you to articles where you can learn more about our Department’s latest achievements, awards, and honors.
+The links below take you to articles where you can learn more about our faculty’s latest achievements, awards and honors.

 Faculty, staff and students shared presentations, workshops and discussions on the future of medical education at Feinberg’s 12th annual Medical Education Day, held September 30.